Scherzo fantastique

 Scherzo fantastique, op.
-3, composed in 1908, is the second purely orchestral work by Igor Stravinsky (preceded by the Symphony in E-flat op.1).
+3, composed in 1908, is the second purely orchestral work by Igor Stravinsky (preceded by the Symphony in E♭ op.1).
 Despite the composer's later description of the work as "a piece of 'pure', symphonic music", the work was inspired by Maurice Maeterlinck's 1901 essay "La Vie des Abeilles" (The Life of Bees), as is made clear in a letter of 18 June 1907 from the composer to his teacher Rimsky-Korsakov.
 Ten years later, Léo Staats adapted it as a ballet for the Opéra Garnier, with the title Les Abeilles, which was objected to by Maeterlinck.

 History

 In July 1907, Stravinsky wrote to Nikolai Rimsky-Korsakov that he planned a "fantastic scherzo", to be called Bees.
 He started work on it in the same month and completed it on 30 March 1908.
 Rimsky-Korsakov saw the score and liked it, but he died in 1908 and never heard the work performed.
 Stravinsky dedicated the work to Alexander Siloti, who conducted the first performance on 6 February 1909 at the Siloti Concerts in St Petersburg.
 Stravinsky's Feu d'artifice (Fireworks) received its first performance at the same concert.
 Sergei Diaghilev was present and was impressed by this music, leading him to offer Stravinsky the first of his commissions for ballet music.
 The score was first published around 1909 by the Russian sheet music publisher P. Jurgenson.

 Stravinsky later claimed that he conceived the Scherzo Fantastique as abstract music.
 On 10 January 1917 it was performed as a ballet blanc at the Paris Opera House, with choreography by Léo Staats to a scenario based on Maeterlink's essay "La Vie des Abeilles" (the life of [the] bees).
 Stravinsky had not authorised this performance, and Maeterlinck objected to it.